Ancient Secrets of the Eleusinian Mysteries – Walking the Sacred Way

 A Pilgrimage

-Each year, in the autumn, when The Eleusinian Mysteries came around, the Athenian pilgrims would set off to walk the fourteen miles of The sacred Way – the “Iera Odos” from the Acropolis to the Sacred Gate of Eleusis.
+Each year, in the autumn, when The Eleusinian Mysteries came around, the Athenian pilgrims would set off to walk fourteen miles along The sacred Way (the“Iera Odos”) to Eleusis.

 The Sacred Way leading to Eleusis and Eridanos River, Kerameikos, Athens